sebw/ansible-ee-builder/README.md

 podman login quay.io
 podman push quay.io/YOUR-QUAY-USER/my_ee_image:0.0.1
 ```

-If you get an error, rerun the push command.

 From this point on, you can create a new execution environment in AAP 2 under Administration > Execution Environment > Add.